 As an added bonus, you can also do some cliff jumping and explore the verdant cliffside around the waterfall.
 The drive from General Luna takes about 1.5 hours, so be prepared for a full day of riding.

 However, it’s worth adding it to a tour around the island, and Alegria Beach is close to the waterfall.
 We went on a weekend, and it was pretty packed with locals enjoying the refreshing water.
 I imagine if you go on a Monday afternoon, it will be far less busy.

 Location: Taktak Waterfall

 7.)
 Catch Low Tide at Magpupungko Rock Pools

-The most popular spot on Siargao is only accessible during low tide, so you have to time your visit right.
+The most popular spot on Siargao is only accessible during low tide, so you must time your visit right.
 Because of this, it can get very busy.
-Despite the slight crowds, The Magpupungko Rock pools are still one of the best spots on Siargao and we had a great morning here until the tide came along.
+Despite the slight crowds, The Magpupungko Rock pools are still one of the best spots on Siargao, and we had a great morning here until the tide came along.

-It’s not all there is to the site either as there is a beautiful beach with facilities and a handful of restaurants.
-It should be noted there is an entrance charge to the beach for 50 pesos ($1), a small price to pay for a great experience.
-Oh yea – and don’t forget to bring water shoes here.
-Seriously the rocks are very sharp and I was so thankful to have mine!
+It’s not all there is to the site either, as there is a beautiful beach with facilities and a handful of restaurants.
+It should be noted there is an entrance charge to the beach of 50 pesos ($1), a small price to pay for a great experience.
+Oh, yea – and don’t forget to bring water shoes here.
+Seriously the rocks are very sharp, and I was so thankful to have mine!